 How Kappa is implemented in practice

-- Make event log the source of truth: immutable events with versioned schemas.
+- Make the event log the source of truth: events should be immutable and schemas should be versioned.

-- Transfer key materialized views to the stream processing path.
+- Move key materialized views into the streaming processing path.

-- Separate stateful processing from serving APIs through clear data contracts.
+- Separate stateful processing from serving APIs with clear data contracts.

 When to choose and what to look for